Welfare-Maximizing Pooled Testing: Introduction

-Resource constraints have motivated recent work aimed at optimally utilizing limited testing capabilities to help local communities. \citet{ely2021optimal} study a model where a policymaker can employ tests of different types, each with differential costs and sensitivities.
-The policymaker has an overall budget, and testing allocations are measured with respect to the rate at which they correctly classify individuals as infected or healthy. \citet{brault2021group} focus on using limited pooled tests for early screening at a non-diagnostic level with high penalties associated with false negatives. \citet{gollier2020group} study pooled tests as a means to estimate infection prevalence and to find healthy individuals in a population.
-The main differences between their work and ours is that we consider a heterogenous population as well as upper bounds on pool sizes which result from lab limitations.
+\citet{ely2021optimal} study a model where a policymaker can employ tests of different types, each with differential costs and sensitivities.
+The policymaker has an overall budget, and test allocations are measured with respect to the rate at which they correctly classify individuals as infected or healthy. \citet{brault2021group} focus on limited pooled tests for early screening at a non-diagnostic level with high penalties associated with false negatives. \citet{gollier2020group} study pooled tests as a means to estimate infection prevalence and to find healthy individuals in a population.
+The main differences between their work and ours is that we consider a heterogeneous population as well as upper bounds on pool sizes imposed by lab~constraints. \citet{Bobkova2023} characterize the optimal test allocation in a continuous population that is heterogeneous in infection probabilities.
+They focus on the case where the population can be divided into a low-risk and a high-risk group, and consider pooled testing where each individual can be tested at most twice. \citet{Augenblick2020} study testing frequency as a crucial factor to limiting viral spread in a pandemic, and how pooled testing can increase the reach of a rapid frequency testing regime when tests are limited.\footnote{See also \citet{larremore2021test}.}

-Most similar to our paper is the work of \citet{lock2021optimal} and \citet{Jonnerby2020,Jonnerby2020a}, in which the authors consider a limited testing budget to be used over a heterogeneous population as a means of surveilling and containing viral spread (unlike our work which focuses on testing to find those who are healthy).
-The testing allocation problem is treated as a multi-objective optimization problem aimed at balancing viral spread with the overall cost of self-isolation.
 Although not cast as a pooled testing paper, the results of \citet{GOLDBERG2020} can be interpreted as computing the optimal allocation of a single (arbitrarily large) pooled test to a heterogeneous population as in our model setting.
-The authors show that computing an optimal single test allocation is NP-hard, and they provide a fully polynomial-time approximation scheme (FPTAS) for finding an approximately optimal single test allocation; we use their FPTAS as a subroutine in our greedy algorithm.
-Finally, \citet{larremore2021test} and \citet{Augenblick2020} study testing frequency as a crucial factor to limiting viral spread in a pandemic environment, and how pooled testing can increase the reach of a rapid frequency testing regime when test are limited.
+The authors show that computing an optimal single test allocation cannot be achieved in polynomial time, but they provide a procedure\footnote{This procedure is a fully polynomial-time approximation scheme (FPTAS).} for finding an approximately optimal single test allocation; we use their procedure as a component of our new algorithm.